 (ii) on showing exceptional circumstances that make it impracticable for the party to obtain facts or opinions on the same subject by other means.

 (C) Trial-Preparation Protection for Communications Between a Party’s Attorney and Expert Witnesses.
-Rules 51(b)(3)(A) and (B) protect communications between the party’s attorney and any expert witness regardless of the form of the communications, except to the extent that the communications:
+Rules 51(b)(3)(A) and (B) protect communications between the party’s attorney and any that party’s expert witness regardless of the form of the communications, except to the extent that the communications:

 (i) relate to compensation for the expert’s study or testimony;